GetStream/stream-rails/README.md

 * Facebook style newsfeeds
 * A notification system

+### Demo

+You can check out our example app built using this library on Github [https://github.com/GetStream/Stream-Example-Ruby](https://github.com/GetStream/Stream-Example-Ruby)

 ###Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->